An official website of the United States government

 CLEAR ALL

-The Naval Health Clinic Cherry Point soccer team, along with Navy Capt.
-Angela Nimmo, celebrates winning the coveted Cherry Point intramural sports trophy aboard Marine Corps Air Station Cherry Point, N.C., Oct.
+Donnie Koontz addresses Marines and Sailors about the importance of intramural sports aboard Marine Corps Air Station Cherry Point, N.C., Oct.
 27, 2016.
-Cherry Point’s Semper Fit program annually re-awards the trophy to the unit aboard the air station that wins the most championships throughout the year.
+The air station’s Semper Fit program annually re-awards a trophy to the unit aboard the air station that wins the most championships throughout the year.
+This year, Naval Health Clinic Cherry Point took home the trophy.
 Some of the sports they participated in include softball, basketball, football and soccer.
-Nimmo is the Naval Health Clinic Cherry Point commanding officer.
+Koontz is the athletics director for the MCAS Cherry Point Semper Fit program.
 (U.S. Marine Corps photo by Lance Cpl.
-Mackenzie Gibson/Released) - The Naval Health Clinic Cherry Point soccer team, along with Navy Capt.
-Angela Nimmo, celebrates winning the coveted Cherry Point intramural sports trophy aboard Marine Corps Air Station Cherry Point, N.C., Oct.
+Mackenzie Gibson/Released) - Donnie Koontz addresses Marines and Sailors about the importance of intramural sports aboard Marine Corps Air Station Cherry Point, N.C., Oct.
 27, 2016.
-Cherry Point’s Semper Fit program annually re-awards the trophy to the unit aboard the air station that wins the most championships throughout the year.
+The air station’s Semper Fit program annually re-awards a trophy to the unit aboard the air station that wins the most championships throughout the year.
+This year, Naval Health Clinic Cherry Point took home the trophy.
 Some of the sports they participated in include softball, basketball, football and soccer.
-Nimmo is the Naval Health Clinic Cherry Point commanding officer.
+Koontz is the athletics director for the MCAS Cherry Point Semper Fit program.
 (U.S. Marine Corps photo by Lance Cpl.
 Mackenzie Gibson/Released)

 Cpl.
 Aaron Rayburn speaks to Marines during a water survival advanced course at Marine Corps Air Station Cherry Point, N.C., Oct.
 25, 2016.
 Rayburn, originally an air framer with Marine Transport Squadron 1, volunteered to become a search and rescue swimmer with the squadron.
 After the search and rescue mission for VMR-1 ended, he took his aquatic skills and applied them as a Marine Combat Instructor of Water Survival.
 Rayburn is a MCIWS with VMR-1.
 (U.S. Marine Corps photo by Cpl.
 Jason Jimenez/Released) - Cpl.
 Aaron Rayburn speaks to Marines during a water survival advanced course at Marine Corps Air Station Cherry Point, N.C., Oct.
 25, 2016.
 Rayburn, originally an air framer with Marine Transport Squadron 1, volunteered to become a search and rescue swimmer with the squadron.
 After the search and rescue mission for VMR-1 ended, he took his aquatic skills and applied them as a Marine Combat Instructor of Water Survival.
 Rayburn is a MCIWS with VMR-1.
 (U.S. Marine Corps photo by Cpl.
 Jason Jimenez/Released)